 - Have as much as 30 percent more nutrients than the original plant does.

-- Contain minerals like calcium and magnesium, which bind to protein and make them more bioavailable.
+- Contain minerals like calcium and magnesium, which bind to the protein and make them more bioavailable.

-- Improve the quality of the protein and fiber of foods like nuts, beans, seeds, and grains.
+- Improve the quality of the protein and fibre of foods like nuts, beans, seeds, and grains.